avikothari/exportify-fend-racing-task/README.md

 * I should not be able to navigate to members page without being logged on
 * The member detail form should have client-side validation
 * The member detail form should have server-side validation
+* **Angular unit tests should pass with code coverage of at least 80% on all files **

 _Remember this simulates a mini "Full-Stack" web application so be sure to develop for both server and client_